Adding To The Kit

 9. The Leupold RX-1600i TBR/W Rangefinder - When it comes to versatile, accurate range finders, theRX-1600 is billed as the Jack of all trades.
 From dinging steel at incredible distances, tracking down that trophy of a lifetime, or sitting in a stand with a bow, the RX-1600i TBR/W meets the need.
 Leopold's True Ballistic Range (TBR) technology takes into account the angle of your shot and your rifle's ballistics to put you dead on every time.
 An easy-to-read OLED display and rubber armor coated aluminum body make it the perfect range finder for any adventure, at any time. $400

 Why?
 My previous rangefinder, the Leopold model RX-1000i, was seven seasons old.
 The OLED (organic light-emitting diode) display was no longer working properly.
-It also didn't really offer the range I was looking for an "out west" hunt.
+It also didn't really offer the range I required for an "out west" hunt.
 So I needed to upgrade.
 While Leupold offers a lifetime warranty on scopes and binos it only offers a two-year warranty on electronics, which was a bit of a bummer.
 They did, however, offer a discount on replacement of the rangefinder -essentially allowing me to upgrade to this model at a reduced cost ($235).

 10. The Luminox Bear Grylls Survival Master Series Watch is a rugged Swiss-made timepiece crafted to perform in extreme situations through multi-functional design and state of the art materials.